terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/path-query.md

 ## Example: Ancestry

-To understand the use of Path expressions we will use a family tree to exhibit the various operations above and their meaning.
+To understand the use of Path expressions we will use a family tree to exhibit the above operations and their meanings.

 ### Data Ingestion